Fourth Onsite Volunteer Checklist

 Check in with the Third Onsite Volunteers

-The third shift ends at 1:45 PM.
+The Third shift ends at 1:45 PM.
 Use your 15 minutes of shift overlap to gather information.
 Ask if there are any special situations or concerns for the day.

 The Third Onsite Volunteers can’t leave until they know that the Fourth Onsite Volunteers have arrived.